What is Extended Producer Responsibility?

 Simple things you can do to support Extended Producer Responsibility:

-voluntary take-back programs for the products they sell.
+- Support companies that offer recycling or take-back programs for the products they sell.

 Legislation that supports Extended Producer Responsibility: